PedroPPereira/PedroPPereira/README.md

 **`Master's in Electrical and Computer Engineering from FCT-NOVA`**

-With past experiences at Siemens, Everis, KPMG, and Volkswagen to develop more programming knowledge and techniques in different areas as well as a KPMG Ambassador and IEEE Member to increase my soft skills, and finally as a Teaching Assistant at FCT-NOVA to inspire the new generation of Engineers.
+With past experiences at Siemens, NTT Data, KPMG, and Volkswagen to develop more programming knowledge and techniques as well as a KPMG Ambassador and IEEE Member to increase my soft skills, and finally as a Teaching Assistant at FCT-NOVA to inspire the new generation of Engineers.
+Currently involved in software development for the new BMW car fleet.

 More info at:
    <p align="left">